danielpatrickhug/GitModel/README.md

   embedding, vectorizers, bag of words and dimensionality reduction techniques.

 Warning: Not under active development.
-A more expansive system is under active @ https://github.com/Neural-Dragon-AI
+A more expansive system is active @ https://github.com/Neural-Dragon-AI - currently private.
+A preview from the org can be seen here including the openbugger and babydragon package https://www.youtube.com/live/BbUOoGfpjvQ?feature=share&t=18645

 - https://github.com/huggingface/diffusers/blob/main/CONTRIBUTING.md